danidee10/danidee10.github.io/_posts/2016-10-05-flask-by-example-4.markdown

 ---
 layout: post
-title: Flask by example (How to build a Voting app) Part 4
+title: Flask by example 4 (Building an interactive UI with ReactJS)
 date: 2016-10-05T22:35:33+01:00
 ---